dmaslov/flask-blog/README.md

 - If you use this code on a production sever replace the `DEBUG` variable with `False`.

 # Run:
-When you in project dir with actived environment just type in terminal
+Start `mongod`, then when you in project dir with actived environment just type in terminal

 `python web.py`